foundersandcoders/our-site-v1-DEFUNCT/_harp/programme/_overview.md

-We have graduated more than 180 students on our full-time programmes in [London](./course-information/london) and [Nazareth](./course-information/nazareth).
+We have graduated more than 200 students on our full-time programmes in [London](./course-information/london).
 Over the last two years, more than 90% of our graduates have gone on to work in software or a related field.

 We believe that high quality education should be accessible to everyone.
 Our students continue to be involved with our programme long after they graduate.
 With their support and the work of the broader Founders & Coders community, we continue to offer our programmes for free at the point of delivery.